owncast/owncast.github.io/content/docs/video.md

 You have some control over the live latency between the broadcaster and the viewer.
 While it's completely understandable to want to have as little latency as possible you may need to increase the latency buffer if you're experiencing issues.
 In general the lower the latency the less buffer is available for any possible slow transfers, network blips or errors.

-{{< alert icon="💡" text="If you require real-time, video conferencing style latency you may want to look for different solution than HLS video and scalable one-to-many distribution as it will never get to sub-second levels." >}}
+{{< alert icon="💡" text="If you require real-time, video conferencing style latency you may want to look for a different solution that doesn't use HLS video, as this scaling and distribution model will never get to sub-second levels." >}}

 ## Audio